AhmedHarees/100-days-of-code/log.md

 **Thoughts:** Getting used to CSS, was able recreate the layout using HTML and CSS.
 Had to refer to MDN for border styling for the horizontal rule and applying color gradient.

+### Day 2: March 23, 2021

+**Today's Progress**: Referred to Stylised Personal Site Solution Walkthrough video and made an few changes here and there, and added pseudo classes.
+Additionally read about how CSS selectors and attributes need to be ordered and why it matters.

+**Thoughts:** Slowly getting comfortable with CSS.
+Need some more practice with HTML and CSS before continuing the course.
+As per the course suggestion will try out frontendmentor.io

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)